 Transport and tourist passes

-For your 5-day stay in Barcelona, we recommend that you purchase a Barcelona Card or a Hola BCN! card, which will give you some great savings on transport around the city.
+For your 5-day stay in Barcelona, we recommend that you purchase a Barcelona Card or a Hola Barcelona travel card (Hola BCN!), which will give you some great savings on transport around the city.

 Price of 5-day Barcelona Card: €60.